-The Retirement Post Section B2 (RPS-B2) of Operations handles the initial and subsequent annuity adjustments in these cases.
+The Retirement Post Section B2 (RPS-B2) in the Retirement Benefits Division handles the initial and subsequent annuity adjustments in these cases.
 Send any follow-up inquiries regarding the court decree or property settlement to RPS-B2.
 Do not send them to the General Counsel.